scientific-python/blog.scientific-python.org/content/posts/matplotlib/matplotlib-cyberpunk-style/index.md

 ## 4 - The Glow

 Now, how to get that neon look?
-To make it shine, we _redraw the lines multiple times_, with low alpha value and slighty increasing linewidth.
+To make it shine, we _redraw the lines multiple times_, with low alpha value and slightly increasing linewidth.
 The overlap creates the glow effect.

     n_lines = 10
     diff_linewidth = 1.05